 (Using the Past to Inform the Present and Future)

-The Hawaiian Islands are rich melting pots of diverse cultures.
-This diversity has created a plethora of cultural
+The Hawaiian Islands are home to diverse cultures which have created a plethora of cultural

 practices, celebrations, languages and families.
 This cultural diversity is reflected in the multiethnic foods we eat, the

 languages we hear, and the practices we perpetuate.

 The diverse cultures of Hawaiʻi, including our Native Hawaiian culture and the unique cultures of Asia, South Polynesia, North America and Europe enrich our island communities.
 The Hawaiian islands are ablaze with cultural festivals, which help preserve and share our cultures.